• Skip to main content

 Jump to Recipe - Print Recipe

 Hotteok is Korean street food.
-The dough is wrapped around a sweet filling, normally a mix of sugar, nuts, and spices, and then shallow fried.
-In this version, the filling is a delicious blueberry reduction and a slice of brie.
+The dough is wrapped around a sweet filling, normally a mix of sugar, nuts, spices, and then shallow fried.
+In this hotteok recipe, the filling is a delicious blueberry reduction and a slice of brie.

 South Korea has a similarly rich street food tradition.
 Hotteok is one of these popular street food items.
 While there are various fillings, the sweet, spicy, nutty filling appears to be the classic and most popular one.
 There are others, including savoury fillings.
-I couldn’t find any references to a blueberry and brie filling, but because I love both these ingredients, especially together, so why not?
+I couldn’t find any references to a blueberry and brie filling, but because I love both these ingredients, especially together, why not incorporate these in a hotteok recipe?
 Blueberry reductions are awesome!

 Great video about making hotteok as a street food…